kaprestridge/terminal_adventure/README.md

 - explain how a member of the target audience will use it -->

 ## Statement of Purpose
 This application is a text-based adventure in the style of classic games such as Colossal Cave Adventure.
+It is run within the terminal.
 The user will be able to create and change their character before they begin, and this will impact how the story plays out.
 The application will receive user input and store it in a 'hero' class.
 This will then be used through the application.
+The user will go through the story and do a series of puzzles and tasks in order to 'win' the game.
 The target audience is Coder Academy instructors and peers, as well as potential future employers.
-It is run within the terminal.
+It will be suitable for all ages

 <!-- Develop a list of features that will be included in the application.
 It must include: